GlobalAppInitiative/Education-Resources/_sources/resources/android_resources.txt

 - `CodePath Android Cliff Notes`_: Crowd sourced android guides for every level (beginner,intermediate, expert).
 - `Getting Started by Google`_
+- `Android Architecture Blueprints`_: A collection of samples to discuss and showcase different architectural tools and patterns for Android apps.
 - `Android Fundamentals`_: An online course built in collaboration with Google.
 Build a cloud-connected Android app, and learn the tools, principles, and best practices of mobile and Android development that you'll apply to your